 Network Rail is a company that owns and operates the entire railway infrastructure in the United Kingdom, managing 18 of the largest stations in England, Scotland, and Wales.

-The company switched to WordPress from its previous CMS in 2017, aiming simply to upgrade the website to make it easier for users to find the service it's looking for.
-The new WordPress-powered theme greatly improved the UX of the site.
 Additionally, the ability to assign various custom user roles makes it much easier for Network Rail personnel to manage the site internally.
-The new design layout is also far easier for users to navigate and the site is now responsive across all mobile devices.
+The new design layout is also far easier for users to navigate, and the site is now responsive across all mobile devices.

 Widgets can make up a significant portion of the main page.
-Here’s another well-made implementation of a career interactive widget that helps the audience to find a job opportunity with the company.
+Here’s another well-made implementation of a career interactive widget that helps the audience find a job opportunity with the company.

 12. TechCrunch

 TechCrunch is an American online publisher focusing on the tech industry.
-It is the go-to website for the latest news in the tech sector with hundreds of stories being published each day.
-All in all, the company is pretty much on-the-ball with keeping its 15 million monthly users in the loop.
+It is the go-to website for the latest news in the tech sector, with hundreds of stories being published each day.
+All in all, the company is pretty much on the ball with keeping its 15 million monthly users in the loop.

 TechCrunch distributes gated newsletters, analytics, articles, and even tickets to worldwide tech events.
 As we have seen before, WordPress comes in very handy for this purpose.
 Each post on their site has an embedded widget where the reader can easily subscribe — making it simple to convert visitors to newsletter readers.